List of power stations in Montana

 This is a list of electricity-generating power stations in the U.S. state of Montana, sorted by type and name.
-In 2019, Montana had a total summer capacity of 6,373 MW through all of its power plants, and a net generation of 27,797 GWh.
-The corresponding electrical energy generation mix was 50.7% coal, 36.0% hydroelectric, 8.5% wind, 2.9% natural gas, 1.7% petroleum, 0.1% biomass and 0.1% solar.
-Small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 24 GWh to the state's electrical grid.
-This compares as nearly equal to the generation by Montana's utility-scale solar PV plants.
+In 2023, Montana had a total summer capacity of 6,698 MW through all of its power plants, and a net generation of 26,895 GWh.
+In 2024, the electrical energy generation mix was 37% coal, 32.7% hydroelectric, 22.2% wind, 4.2% natural gas, 1.5% petroleum, 1.4% solar, 0.1% biomass, and 1% other.
+Small-scale solar, including customer-owned photovoltaic panels, delivered and additional 107 GWh to the state's electrical grid in 2024.

 During 2019, Montana exported about one-half of the electricity generated by its power plants to other states.
 Montana has the largest recoverable deposits of coal in the nation, accounting for 30% of U.S. reserves.
 In recent years three-quarters of the coal mined in Montana has been exported, with over one-third going to Asia via western Canada.

 Nuclear power stations

-Montana had no utility-scale plants that used fissile material as a fuel in 2019.
+Montana had no utility-scale plants that used fissile material as a fuel in 2022.